Eindhoven University of Technology: Education

+All education in each department is conducted solely in English, with the exception of the Biomedical Engineering department, which is conducted in a hybrid of both Dutch and English, however, primarily in Dutch.
+As a result, a Dutch language requirement applies alongside English.

 Honors programs

 The university offers honors programs for both bachelor and master students.
 At the bachelor level it consists of intensive study within eight possible tracks.
 At the master level it consists of extra leadership and professional development work.

 Postgraduate doctorate of engineering (PDEng)

 In 1986, the university, together with two other Dutch technological universities (TU Delft and University of Twente), started various programs for earning a postgraduate doctorate of engineering (PDEng).
 These programs are managed by the Stan Ackermans Institute on behalf of the 4TU Federation.
 Nationally, 3,500 students have earned the postgraduate PDEng degree through these programs.
 There are ten programs at TU/e, each two years long.